Build user generated content that matters for your store

 The reason why sending an abandoned cart series is more preferable is that it gives retailers the opportunity to explore different psychological aspects of the shoppers- through creating an urgency, suggesting related products or showcasing how other customers feel about the product or the brand.

 Here are some very effective abandoned cart emails based on their position in the email sequence:

-The notion of sending a cart abandonment email to the shopper soon after he/she leaves the website is widely accepted among the retailers because such emails act as a strong reminder.
+The notion of sending an email to the shopper soon after he/she abandons the cart is widely accepted among the retailers because such emails act as a strong reminder.